ratpack/ratpack/ratpack-manual/src/content/chapters/35-config.md

 ### Ordering
 If you have multiple config sources, add them to the builder from least important to most important.
 For example, if you had a configuration file that you wanted to be able to override via system properties, you would first add the configuration file source, followed by the system properties source.
-Likewise, if you have default settings that you wanted to be able to override via environment variables, you would first add the default settings source (perhaps via [`props`](api/ratpack/config/ConfigDataSpec.html#props-java.util.Map-)), followed by the environment variables source.
+Likewise, if you have default settings that you wanted to be able to override via environment variables, you would first add the default settings source (perhaps via [`props`](api/ratpack/config/ConfigDataBuilder.html#props-java.util.Map-)), followed by the environment variables source.

 ### Error Handling
-As shown in the [ConfigDataSpec docs](api/ratpack/config/ConfigDataSpec.html), [`onError`](api/ratpack/config/ConfigDataSpec.html#onError-ratpack.func.Action-) can be used to customize the behavior when an error is encountered while loading data from a config source.
+As shown in the [ConfigDataBuilder docs](api/ratpack/config/ConfigDataBuilder.html), [`onError`](api/ratpack/config/ConfigDataBuilder.html#onError-ratpack.func.Action-) can be used to customize the behavior when an error is encountered while loading data from a config source.
 Most commonly, this is used to make configuration sources optional by ignoring load exceptions.

 ### Reloading